Gregox273/UAV/Readme.txt

-Gregory Brooks' UAV project repo
+Gregory Brooks' UAV project repository

 The aim of this project is to create a UAV using the APM 2.6, raspberry pi computer and Pi Noir infrared camera module.

 Project website can be found at http://arkwrightuavproject.wordpress.com

-Utilises pymavlink module:
+Utilises pymavlink generator and module: http://www.qgroundcontrol.org/doku.php?id=mavlink:pymavlink
-http://www.qgroundcontrol.org/doku.php?id=mavlink:pymavlink

 apm.py based on Dr G Owen's ardupilot sdk: